Tiogaplanet/Experimenting-with-the-MiP/README.md

 Cons:
 * Limited number of IO lines (four if you re-purpose the serial port).
+* Limited ability to conserve power.

 ESP-12

 Pros
 * Small form factor.
 * Internet connectivity.
-* Good balance between size and
+* Good balance between size and connectivity

+Cons
+* Small packaging requires some skill to solder unless a break-out board is used.

+NodeMCU

+* Pros:
+* Plenty of IO lines.
+* Internet connectivity.

+Cons:
+* Too big to store inside MiP.